Cut Off (upcoming film)

 Cut Off is an upcoming American comedy film directed, produced, and co-written by Jonah Hill.
-It stars Hill, Kristen Wiig, Bette Midler, Nathan Lane, Adriana Barraza, Camila Cabello and Langston Kerman.
+It stars Hill, Kristen Wiig, Adriana Barraza, Camila Cabello, Langston Kerman, Chelsea Peretti, Cary Christopher, Bette Midler, and Nathan Lane.

-The film is scheduled to be released in the United States by Warner Bros.
-Pictures on July 17, 2026.
+The film was set to be released in the United States by Warner Bros.
+Pictures.

 Premise

 Two wealthy siblings are forced to support themselves after their parents cut them off.